 In 1970, the second window on the south side was presented on May 10th by the United Church Women’s groups (cf 125th Anniversary book).
 It is dedicated to ‘the glory of God, and in loving memory of all the women who served this Church’.
 The window depicts Jesus’ love of children.
 Its inscription reads: “Whoever shall not receive the Kingdom of God as a little child, he shall not enter therein” (Luke 18:17).

 1965, Next to this is the window dedicated September 19th by choir members.
-It honour all those who served in the choir in past years, and was presented by member Basil Brock.
+It honours all those who served in the choir in past years, and was presented by member Basil Brock.
 Mrs. Bea (Bert) Myler unveiled it.
-Rev. Keith F. Tudot was minister at the time.
+Rev. Keith F. Tudor was minister at the time.

 1964, A handsome double-panelled window was unveiled and dedicated.
 The date was Sunday, December 21 and is in memory of the late Mr. & Mrs. William G. Smart.
 The window was a gift to the church from the members of the family.
 It was unveiled by Edward M. Smart, and dedicated by Rev. Murray B. Masecar.
 The window theme is that of Christ receiving and blessing the children.
 The inscription reads: ‘Suffer the little children to come unto me’ (Mathew 19:14) (EB Jan 7, 1965).
 This window is located on the north side of the sanctuary, at the exit to the banquet hall.